Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/rx_bloc_base/brick_dependencies.md

 `feature_otp` brick depends on the Login for showcase flow and `lib_auth` brick for infrastructure.

-`lib_tfa` brick depends on OTP and PIN bricks for some UI components.
+`lib_mfa` brick depends on OTP and PIN bricks for some UI components.